samwell-ho/openpgp-ca/doc/src/README.md

 Imagine that we're receiving an email from Alice.
 Our email software can indicate to us whether we can authenticate Alice's OpenPGP key.

-For example, Thunderbird/Enigmail shows the authentication status for a signed email with two visual cues:
+For example, the Enigmail plug-in for Thunderbird 68 shows the authentication status for a signed email with two visual cues:
 1) the color of the bar at the top of the email window, and
-2) the "envelope" icon at the right side of the window.
+2) the envelope icon at the right side of the window.

 This is how an email looks from an unauthenticated sender: